-This class will build on students' prior knowledge and fundamental understanding of algebra to better prepare them for their first year of math at the college level.
-Students will prepare themselves for college math by deepening their problem-solving skills.
-This class is designed to expose students to the application of math in business content.
+This class will build on students' prior knowledge and fundamental understanding of algebra in order to better prepare them for their first year of math at the college level.
+Students will prepare themselves for college math by deepeninging their problem solving skills.
+This class is designed to expose students to the application of math in a business context.
 Topics that will be covered include growth and decay, functions, finance, interest, budgeting, loans, and investments.
-This is a full-year course.